-Call for Contributions to Torchlight Issue 4, January 2018: The Digital Age and Libraries
+Call for Contributions to Torchlight Issue 6, July 2018: Libraries and Art

-Torchlight is looking for your contributions.
 These can be original commentaries, experiences, and insights.
 They can be long and short; in the form of text, illustrations, photos, video, audio or any combination of these.
-Think libraries, think technology and share your thoughts with us.
+Think libraries, think books, think art and drawing and share your thoughts with us.

-Send us a proposal of 150 words outlining what you would like to write/create.
+Send us a proposal of 150 words outlining what you would like to write/create. ( For a haiku a shorter proposal would be fine!)
 The Torchlight team will respond to this within 2 weeks.

 Email us at email@example.com